Financial Accounts

 Note: The Gini coefficient measures the concentration of household wealth.
 It ranges from zero to one, where a value of zero means that wealth is perfectly equally distributed (everyone has the same wealth), and a value of one represents perfectly inequal distribution (one person holds all the wealth).
 The closer the Gini coefficient is to one, the more unequal is the distribution.

-Net wealth of top 5% of households in each country, Q3 2024
+Net wealth of top 5% of households by country

-The concentration of net wealth is highest in Latvia, Croatia, Austria and Lithuania, where the wealthiest 5% of households hold more than half of total net wealth.
-Conversely the figure is lowest in Cyprus, Malta, Greece and the Netherlands, where it ranges from 29% to 33%.
-The wealthiest 5% of households in Slovenia hold 38% of net wealth, 6 percentage points less than the euro area average, which ranks it in the lowest third of euro area countries.
+The concentration of net wealth is highest in Croatia, Austria, Latvia, and Lithuania, where the wealthiest 5% of households own more than half of total net wealth.
+Conversely, the share is lowest in Cyprus, Malta, Greece, and Slovakia, where it ranges from 29% to 34%.
+In Slovenia, the top 5% of households hold 38% of net wealth, which is 6 percentage points less than the euro area average, placing Slovenia in the lower third among member states.

-Note: Distributional wealth accounts are available for individual euro area countries, the euro area overall, and Hungary. * Figures for the final quarter of 2023.
+Note: Distributional wealth accounts are available for individual euro area countries (Netherlands up to 2023-Q4) and additionally Hungary.

-Wealth concentration in the euro area varies according to the instrument.
-It is highest in business assets, bonds, equity and investment fund units, where approximately 80% of these instruments are held by the wealthiest 10% of households.
-By contrast, residential real estate and bank deposits are more evenly distributed: the top 10% hold 43%, while 46% is held by the next 40% of households.
-The picture is similar on the liability side, where the top decile account for approximately a quarter of all mortgages, and the next 40% for approximately a half.
+Wealth concentration in the euro area varies by instrument.
+It is highest for business assets, bonds, equity, and investment fund shares, with approximately 80% of these instruments held by the wealthiest 10% of households.
+By contrast, residential real estate and bank deposits are more evenly distributed: 44% and 41%, respectively, are owned by the top decile, 48% and 45% by the middle 40% of households, and only 8% and 15% by the bottom 50%.
+Liabilities are also more evenly distributed, with the top decile holding about a quarter, the middle 40% nearly half, and the bottom 50% holding 26% of mortgage loans.

 The distributional wealth accounts (DWA) that we have developed within the European System of Central Banks (ESCB) illustrate the distribution of household wealth in individual countries and in the euro area overall.
 They combine macro and micro data sources, namely the quarterly sector accounts (QSA) and the Household Finance and Consumption Survey (HFCS).
 They were first published in January 2024.